Social and emotional learning starts with self-awareness and then continues to teach and build this skill throughout a student’s journey.

 Positive Awareness.
 Have students write a list of the things they like about themselves.
 If they need a nudge, suggest something like “I am cheerful,” or “I am creative.”
 Encourage older students to dig a little deeper.
 Students should put this list in a place where they’ll often see it to reinforce the positives they see in themselves.

 Discuss the Thoughts-Actions-Feelings Circle.
-Unique to Positive Action, the thoughts-actions-feelings circle is integral to our SEL curriculum.
+Unique to Positive Action, the thoughts-actions-feelings circle is integral to our social and emotional curriculum.
 It depicts how thoughts lead to actions and actions to feelings, which lead once again to thoughts.
 Describe situations your students might find themselves in.
 Discuss how those situations might make them feel, how and what they might think, and how they might act based on those thoughts and feelings.

 Keep an Emotion Journal.
 As students learn to identify and label their feelings, ask them to keep an emotion journal.
 For younger students, this may mean pasting emoji faces, while for older students, it might be a digital journal.
 Taking the time for a daily “emotional assessment” allows your students to understand and explore their emotions.